sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Guidance
   - Importance
 * - 4.6.1.
-  - You TRE must have a team in place to support projects working with TREs.
+  - Your TRE must have a team of {ref}`Operators <infrastructure_roles>` in place to support projects working with TREs.
   - This may be part of your organisation's IT support team, or separate.
     Responsibility should be clear and stakeholders should easily be able to access support appropriate to their needs.
   - Mandatory